larajax/docs/index.md

 </button>
 ```

-When a request takes place inside a form, the form data is automatically serialized and included along with the request.
+When a request is triggered from inside a form, the form inputs are automatically serialized and included with the request.

 ```html
 <form>